Analysis: U.S. companies are worried about inflation, equity investors less so

-Amid the economic rebound, companies ranging from Boston Beer Company Inc (SAM.N) to toymaker Mattel Inc (MAT.O) to appliance maker Whirlpool Corp (WHR.N) have told investors that they expect the impact of higher costs on their businesses to be significant in the months ahead.
+Amid the economic rebound, companies ranging from Boston Beer Company Inc to toymaker Mattel Inc to appliance maker Whirlpool Corp have told investors that they expect the impact of higher costs on their businesses to be significant in the months ahead.

 Overall, the number of companies which have mentioned inflation on their recent earnings calls is up compared with the year before for the first time since 2018, according to Bank of America Merrill Lynch.